 of Winehaven are proposed for a winery, live/work, warehousing,

 on about 38 acres of relatively flat land south of the

 Implementing Plans for Point Molate

 Aside from Point Molate Beach Park, there is no public access to the property, and the City may not sell or enter into long term leases until the Ninth Circuit Court of Appeals affirms the District Court’s ruling in favor of the City.
-However, the City is considering how to proceed once the litigation has been resolved satisfactorily.
+The court has scheduled oral arguments for mid-February and is expected to issue a ruling three to four months later.
+In the meantime the City is considering how to proceed once the litigation has been resolved satisfactorily.
 A major hurdle being addressed is the cost and funding to provide adequate utility infrastructure, i.e, water, sewage collection/treatment, electricity and natural gas.

 The Way Forward

 report sponsored by Bay Crossings lays out many of the issues and options for moving ahead with development of the property.